 Everyone working at Accept Consortium has a legal duty to maintain the highest level of confidentiality about your personal information.
 This includes volunteers.
 Anyone receiving confidential information about you is also under a duty of confidence, which is written into contracts of employment at Accept Consortium.

 How long do we keep your records?

 We retain our clients’ records for 20 years after the date of last contact between the client and any of Nafsiyat’s clinical staff.
 Once that period has expired, we delete and destroy the records.

 What if I do not want my personal information to be shared with other people or organisations?

 If you do not want your information to be shared, let your therapist know.
-If you make your decision after visiting Accept Consortium, contact our Clinical Services Manager on 020 7263 6947.
+If you make your decision after visiting Accept Consortium, contact the Clinical Director on 020 7263 6947.

 Where there is a legal requirement to share the information, Accept Consortium must comply with the law.

 What are my rights?

 You have the right to see your medical records, unless the information is deemed harmful to you.